JohnAD/bson/docs/bson-ref.rst

         proc binstr*(x: Bson): string =

-    source line: `988 <../src/bson.nim#L988>`__
+    source line: `990 <../src/bson.nim#L990>`__

-    Generate a "binary string" equivalent of the BSON "Generic Binary" field type.
+    Generate a "binary string" equivalent of the BSON contents.
+This is really meant for use with the "Generic Binary" field type.

+    If the binary subtype is MD5, then the string equivalent of the digest is returned.

-    This is used strictly for that field type.
-If you are wanting to convert a BSON object into it's true binary form, use ``bytes`` instead.
+    If you are wanting to
+    convert a BSON object into it's true binary form, use ``bytes`` instead.